 In her free time, Kelsey enjoys spending time with her husband and their daughter.
 She enjoys many outdoor activities including hiking, kayaking, fishing, and horseback riding.

 Phone: (515) 961-6169 Ext.
 204

 Doug has been with Warren County Conservation full-time since 2007 and worked here seasonally several years before that.
 He went to Indianola High School and got a BA in English from Simpson College.
 He now resides south of Indianola with his wife Heather.

 As a Conservation Technician, Doug is responsible for maintenance and enhancement on wildlife habitats and parks.
 He loves the variety of his job.
 In his free time Doug enjoys many outdoors hobbies.

 Phone: (515) 961-6169 Ext.
 203

-Tyler works as a conservation technician for Warren County Conservation, split half-time with the Iowa DNR at Banner Shooting Range.
-He began this full-time position in 2016.
+Tyler began this full-time position in 2016 as a Conservation Technician.
 Previously, Tyler has worked for the Missouri Department of Conservation and seasonally for several years at the Banner Shooting Range and WCCB.
 After graduating from Southeast Warren High School, he got a degree in Conservation Management from Upper Iowa University in 2009.

 As a conservation technician, Tyler provides maintenance and enhancement of the WCCB parks & wildlife areas.
-At the shooting range he is responsible for checking in and assisting customers with firearms.
 He is certified through the NRA as a Chief Range Officer, and is also a certified Pistol, Shotgun and Rife instructor.

 In his free time, Tyler loves bowhunting and fishing, watching the Cubs, or cheering on Iowa football.
 Go Hawkeyes!